-The pre-pandemic trend of adult males (18-49) driving in fatal crashes has continued.
-Adult males had a higher share of the post-2020 increases in fatalities and serious injuries.
-Adult males were also more likely to be the driver in severe crashes.
-These trends are borne out in Philadelphia mortality statistics.
-Among males 25-44, deaths from injuries (including crashes) are now the third leading cause of death for the first time.
+The pre-pandemic trend of adult males (18-A person's age and gender affect if they will be involved in a severe injury crash.
+Every week, five 49) driving in fatal crashes has continued.
+Adult school-aged children are struck by vehicles in males had a higher share of the post-2020 Philadelphia.
+In response, Safe Routes to School increases in fatalities and serious injuries.
+Adult males were also more likely to be the driver in and Vision Zero emphasize traffic safety for youth.
+Older adults (50 and older) are at greater severe crashes.
+These trends are borne out in risk of having a serious injury in a crash than Philadelphia mortality statistics.
+Among males younger adults.
+25-44, deaths from injuries (including crashes) are now the third leading cause of death for the first time.
 The top leading causes of death are homicide and drug overdose.